otepencelik/Projects-List/README.md

 *	Developed a limited vocabulary speech and voice recognition application for Android devices.
 The application will be used by ASELSAN as a user interface for a receiver that the company developed.

+**Analyzing the Effects of Scanning Parameters on Magnetic Resonance Imaging** - *Spring Term 2019*

+* Conducted an analysis on several MRI scanning parameters and their effects on different types of tissues.

+**Magnetic Resonance Imaging Simulation Tool** - *Fall Term 2018*

+* Developed an MRI simulation tool which allows users to simulate various MRI settings and visualize outputs.

+**Neural Image Captioning** - *Fall Term 2018*

+* Implemented the RNN + CNN pipeline for the image captioning task without using any libraries.

+**Electromagnetic Levitation** - *Fall Term 2017*

+* Created an electromagnetic levitation tool using a coil.

+**FM Radio using 8051 Assembly Language** - *Spring Term 2017*

+* Developed an FM Radio using an 8051 microprocessors.

+**Morse Code Transmitter using VHDL** - *Fall Term 2016*

+* Developed a morse code transmitter tool using VHDL on an FPGA board.

+**28 MHz Transceiver Board** - *Fall Term 2016*

+* Assembled a 28 MHz transceiver board from scratch.

+**University Campus Navigation Application on Android** - *Spring Term 2016*

+* Developed an Android application for a building on campus which navigates the users within the building to their rooms.